RamiShehadeh/scenepilot/README.md

    ```
    Show me the sphere
    ```
-   And the AI will automatically control the scene!
+   And the scene should change accordingly.
+In this current implementation, the camera should move to focus on the object named "sphere" and change its material to an emissive yellow.

 ---